microsoft/vscode-docs/docs/copilot/copilot-chat.md

 Chat participants contributed via a GitHub App do not run on your local machine and must explicitly request access to your local editor context.
 After you install a GitHub App that contributes a chat participant, the first time you `@-mention` the participant in VS Code, you are asked to authorize its access to your local editor context.

+> [!NOTE]
->**Note**: To protect your privacy, your preference for sharing editor context with chat participants from GitHub App is saved on a per-workspace basis, unless you select 'Allow for All Workspaces'.
+> To protect your privacy, your preference for sharing editor context with chat participants from GitHub App is saved on a per-workspace basis, unless you select 'Allow for All Workspaces'.

 ## Slash commands

 One of the tasks when answering questions is to determine the intent, understanding what you want to do.
 You can use natural language to describe your intent, but it can be ambiguous.
 To help with this, you can use *slash commands*.
-Chat participants can contribute slash commands, which are shortcuts to specific, commonly-used functionality provided by that chat participant.
+Chat participants can contribute slash commands, which are shortcuts to specific, commonly used functionality provided by that chat participant.

 For example, we can infer that "Create a new workspace with Node.js Express Pug TypeScript" means that you want a new project.
 Instead, you can also use "@workspace /new Node.js Express Pug TypeScript" is explicit, concise, and saves you time typing.
 In this case, the `/new` slash command is a shortcut to create a new workspace.